Logo

 Upland Hay Meadow

 Upland hay meadows are mainly found on brown earth soils on level or moderately sloping sites between 200 and 400 metres altitude.
-Therefore there is scope to create a small meadow adjacent to the wetland area in the lower portions of compartments 1e, 1f, and 1d.
+Therefore, there is scope to create a small meadow adjacent to the wetland area in the lower portions of compartments 1e, 1f, and 1d.
 A relatively simple management regime could promote a much improved botanical diversity.
 This would provide an enhanced nectar source for a variety of invertebrates and in turn benefiting the nearby orchard by increasing pollinators.
 Species such as Ragged Robin, Cuckooflower and common orchid species should occur in damper areas.
 With Knapweed, Devils Bit Scabious, and even Greater Burnet or scarcer orchids elsewhere – especially if kick-started with ‘green-hay strewing’ (see management).
 As well as bees and other pollinators (including moths) a meadow area would increase butterfly diversity with species such as Orange-tip and Ringlet expected and Small Pearl-bordered Fritillary hoped for.

 Wetland Area